 - First Contact, a Mass Effect fanfic that is based on the premise of a Council exploration ship discovering humanity in 2034—hours before humanity lands on Mars for the first time.

 - Among My Little Pony: Friendship Is Magic fans, there is a great deal of content depicting background pony Lyra Heartstrings as being infatuated with humans, in a world where they do not exist.
 She obsesses over these mythical bipedal creatures to the point of wanting to become one herself, mostly so she can trade in her hooves for hands, even though her unicorn magic* already enables her to handle objects with as much control as hands would allow.
-This personality is entirely fan-generated, and has its roots in one famous scene from an early episode where she is seen sitting upright on a bench, while every other pony in the series tends to sit on all fours like normal horses.
+This personality is entirely fan-generated, and has its roots in one famous scene from an early episode where she is seen sitting upright on a bench, while every other pony in the series tends to sit on all fours like normal horses (and in particular Bon Bon is sitting right next to her on the same bench with a typical pony posture).
+That's literally the entire genesis of the whole thing.

-Of special note is the fanfic Anthropology, in which Lyra behaves much like an obsessed ufologist in our world, convinced humans are or at least were real.
+- Of special note is the fanfic Anthropology, in which Lyra behaves much like an obsessed ufologist in our world, convinced humans are or at least were real.
 The series deals with the problems and worries this causes her surroundings, Lyra's growing paranoia that the Government is covering up the existence of humans and the revelation that humanity is real, but extinct in Equestria.
-However, there are humans in another, parallel world that seems to be our Earth... and Lyra is human herself, and somehow came over to Equestria as a baby.
+However, there are humans in a parallel that appears to be our planet Earth.
+Of a bigger revelation is Lyra herself used to be human until certian happens and it's implied her obsession with humanity stems from her subconscious remembering she was formerly human.

 - Death of the Discworld finds humanity very interesting, and has created his domain in the style of a human house, even if he hasn't grasped all the subtleties of why the fittings and items inside look like they do.